open-edge-platform/infra-onboarding/hook-os/README.md

 and handles deprovisioning.
 Its based on [LinuxKit](https://github.com/linuxkit/linuxkit).

 This repo is forked from the open source repo [github.com/tinkerbell/hook](https://github.com/tinkerbell/hook).
+Summary of all the changes and contributions can be found [here](CHANGELOG.md)

 Following components have been added to the open source HookOS for our specific purpose